Free Legal Assistance for Survivors

 The Civil Legal team provides assistance with family law matters related to intimate partner domestic violence such as divorce, custody, child support, and parentage.
 Services include offering advice, brief services, or full representation, in certain cases.

-Due to high demand and limited staff capacity, our online Civil Legal Intake Form is open each week starting on Mondays until we reach our case limit.
+Due to high demand and limited staff capacity, our online Civil Legal Intake Form is open until we reach our case limit.
 If internet access is a problem, contact our front desk at 509-326-1190 for help completing the online form.

 At YWCA Spokane, we focus on supporting survivors of intimate partner domestic violence and their children.
 It's often difficult to identify various forms of abuse, particularly when they are indirect or not as obvious as physical and/or sexual violence.
 The 전원 및 제어 휠 is helpful in understanding the overall pattern of abusive and violent behaviors, which are used to establish and maintain control over a partner.

-- Creating a fear that physical harm, bodily injury, or assault will happen
+- Assault, or the infliction of fear of physical harm, bodily injury, or assault;

 A Protection Order is a civil order that, when violated, allows police to arrest the person who has been abusive.
 It is important to note, not all violations result in an arrest but some can result in criminal charges.
 Each person is responsible for reporting violations experienced.